guardian/example-rendering/README.md

 # Example Rendering

-There are already several \*-rendering repos designed to isolate areas of code to make sharing easier and maintenence simpler.
-See [here](https://docs.google.com/document/d/1Z1LPU5_9bqd2hiOTIWuZqkF9Ps-Hfk5qpffPOywR8ys/edit#heading=h.8pvgly6jt73r) for more information on this appraoch.

 This repo is an opinionated example of how code can be separated out into its own repo, published to Npm, and shared

 ## The opinions: